Feb 2022 Update

-Our Teaching and Learning Co-ordinators are continuing to deliver high quality education, training and support to their learners using secure communication platforms.
-In addition to the remote one to one support and guidance provided to individuals, learners are also encouraged to visit the websites on our IAG (Information, Advice and Guidance) page where they can access resources to help to them look after their mental health and wellbeing.
-We have introduced a range of initiatives to support the mental health and wellbeing of our staff and learners and these can be found in our Wellbeing During COVD-19 strategy.
+FW Solutions are committed to supporting the wellbeing of our learners and staff so that they can continue to achieve their work and learning objectives during this difficult and uncertain time.
+Tutors continue one to one support and guidance and learners are also encouraged to visit the websites on our IAG (Information, Advice and Guidance) page where they can access resources to help to them look after their mental health and wellbeing.
+We have introduced a range of initiatives to support the mental health and wellbeing of our staff and learners and these can be found in our Wellbeing During COVID-19 strategy.

 Safeguarding during COVID-19